vhsconnect/basmati/README.md

 ## TODO

-- better sanitization for cache and TMP
+- better sanitization and cleanup for cache and TMP
-- better input handling when in tui
+- implement better signal interupt handling in tui mode
+- provide binaries for major platforms